 4. Scenarios – Many phishing emails attempt to instill a sense of worry into the recipient.
 The emails may give a scenario that depends on you entering your credentials to solve it.
 For example, an email may state that your account will be closed if you don’t enter your personal information and act now.
 If you are unsure of what an email is asking of you and why, be sure to contact the company, or sender, through other methods.

 5. Attachments – If you receive an email from a seemingly random company you do not affiliate with, and the email references something unexpected, the attachment might include some malicious malware or virus.
-These attachments may contain a URL or Trojan horse designed to compromise your system, if opened.
-Send these emails to your security team instead of attempting to open them yourself.
+These attachments may contain a URL or Trojan horse designed to compromise your system if opened.
+Send these emails to your security team instead of opening them yourself.

 How to Avoid Falling Prey to Phishing

-1. Be Wary of Links – Hover over potential links in emails to verify the legitimacy before clicking on them, as this can prevent navigation to fraudulent sites or links that may contain malware.
-Hovering lets you see a site’s full URL, and from there you can determine if the website is secure and is the correct destination before visiting.
+1. Be Wary of Links – Hover over potential links in emails to verify the legitimacy before clicking on them.
+This can prevent navigation to fraudulent sites or links that may contain malware.
+Hovering lets you see a site’s full URL.
+From there you can determine if the website is secure and is the correct destination before visiting.

 2. Anti-Phishing Toolbars – Some internet browsers can be fitted with anti-phishing toolbars that run checks on sites before you visit and compare them to lists of known phishing sites.
 This helps prevent you from navigating to fake sites and decreases the risk of downloading any malicious content.
 Discuss this with your company’s security team or Managed Service Provider before adding.